Compare CFD Trading Accounts and Brokers

 - Show advantages and disadvantages of this form of trading.

-- Explain how to find the best broker account or software for you.
+- Explain how to find the best broker account, platform or software for you.

 - Offer some “Beginners Tips” to help analysis

 CFD Defined: A Contract For Difference (or CFD) is a contract between a broker and an individual trader.
 It is a form of derivative.
 The difference refers to the value of the underlying asset at the time the contract is agreed (the strike price) and the value after the trade ends.
 It is essentially an agreement to exchange the difference in these two values.